UrdnotAks/RewinDir/README.md

 ```

 If you are a python developer, consider creating a virtual environment before installing the dependent packages.

-### From executable

-You can [download](https://github.com/UrdnotAks/RewinDir/releases/latest) the latest executable version of RewinDir for Linux.
-Navigate to the downloaded folder and run the following command.

->./rewindir

 ## Options
 ```